Dandenong High School: Former Doveton Campus

 The Victorian Education Department anticipated an increasing demand for technical school education in areas surrounding Dandenong when it decided to establish Doveton Technical School at the beginning of 1963.
 Temporarily housed in Dandenong Technical School, it began with 115 boys in Form 1.
 The new school, built in cement tile veneer on the 14.5 acre site in Box Street, became available at the beginning of 1964.
 The Principal W. J. H. Smith was joined by a staff of six.
-The Parents' Association formed in early 2010 was led by W. Montagne as president and B. King as Secretary.
+The Parents' Association was led by W. Montagne as president and B. King as Secretary.
 The Chief Inspector of Technical Schools, J.L.
 Kepert. attended the inaugural meeting of the Advisory Council when Cr G.F.
 Knowles was elected president.
 On 5 April 1968 the Minister, the Hon.
 L.H.S.
 Thompson, MLC, officially opened the school of which the first three stages had been completed.
 Enrolments from 1963 to 1968 included students from Doveton (the area east of the Frankston-Dandenong Road), Narre Warren North, Beaconsfield, Pakenham East, Koo-Wee-Rup, Korumburra, Lang Lang and Cranbourne.
 Subsidised bus services, trains and school buses from Dandenong railway station brought children to Doveton.
 In 1967, girls' courses at Form 1 level were introduced.

 The former Doveton Campus, or Doveton Secondary College officially closed down 1 December 2008.
 Doveton Campus students joined students on the Dandenong Site for the remainder of the 2008 school year.
 The buildings on the Doveton Campus have now been demolished.
 A new P-9 government school called Doveton College opened in 2012 1.5 km east of the old Doveton Secondary location.